CellularReliability/CellularReliability.github.io/README.md

 ## Codebase Organization

+<h5><font color=Purple >The codebase is shown in [CellularReliability](https://github.com/CellularReliability/CellularReliability.github.io).</font></h5>

 ### Continous Monitoring Infrastructure
 Our modifications mainly involve the telephony component in the framework layer (whose location in AOSP tree is `frameworks/opt/telephony/src/java/com/android/internal/telephony`, denoted later as `TELEPHONY_SRC`).
-Specifically, we modify the `DcTracker.java` and `DefaultPhoneNotifier.java` to instrument concerned failure points (currently we only list those related to the three major cellular failtures--Data_Stall, Data_Setup_Error, and Out_of_Service), open-sourced in [CellularReliability](https://github.com/CellularReliability/CellularReliability.github.io):
+Specifically, we modify the `DcTracker.java` and `DefaultPhoneNotifier.java` to instrument concerned failure points (currently we only list those related to the three major cellular failtures--Data_Stall, Data_Setup_Error, and Out_of_Service), as shown in [Monitor](https://github.com/CellularReliability/CellularReliability.github.io/tree/main/monitor):

 | Class | Failure Point | Purpose| Location in AOSP |
 | ---- | ---- | ---- | ---- |